-Holiday Occurs on Days Off - In the event a designated holiday occurs on a day for which a fulltime employee was not scheduled to work, holiday for such employee will be observed either on the preceding scheduled day of work or on the succeeding day of work, as the case may be.
+Holiday Occurs on Days Off - In the event a designated holiday occurs on a day for which a full-time employee was not scheduled to work, holiday for such employee will be observed either on the preceding scheduled day of work or on the succeeding day of work, as the case may be.
 For example, normally if a holiday occurs on a Saturday, the employee would observe the holiday on the preceding Friday; however, during a compressed workweek, if the holiday occurs on either a Friday or a Saturday, the employee would observe the holiday on the preceding Thursday.

 Holiday Pay Eligibility - An employee must work the employee's scheduled workday before and the employee's scheduled workday after a designated holiday in order to receive Holiday Pay.
 For example, if the designated holiday is a Monday and the employee is scheduled to work the previous Friday and the following Tuesday, the employee must actually work that Friday and Tuesday to receive Holiday Pay for the Monday, unless the employee uses a vacation day, personal day, compensatory time, or a floating holiday.
+The use of sick time may be used the day before or after a holiday as long as the employee is on an approved sick leave of absence for three or more working days.